What are swaps in forex trading?

 For example, lets suppose you have taken a trade on the GBP/USD.

-If you are long this currency pair (buy position) and the Bank of England’s (BoE) interest rate is higher than the US Federal Reserves, you should experience something called a positive carry – where the interest rate received from holding the GBP position long is higher than the interest rate paid for holding the USD short.
+If you are long (buy) and the Bank of England’s interest rate is higher than the US Federal Reserve’s, you experience a positive carry – the interest earned on GBP exceeds the interest paid on USD.

 Economic Calendar